We are open - safety is our top priority!

 - Hydrogen sulfide, the source of rotten-egg odor

-- The combination of oxygen, sulfur compounds, and nitrogen gases like cadaverine that are collectively responsible for the odor of corpses
+- The combination of oxygen, sulfur compounds, and other gases like cadaverine that are collectively responsible for the odor of corpses

 - Putrescine, which is to blame for the terrible smell of decaying meat